This factsheet provides information about young people aged 0-11 years and their parents, living in the City of Whitehorse.

 Maternal and Child Health

 Child health assessments are routinely undertaken by the Maternal and Child Health Service in Victoria to monitor child health and development.
 Ten visits are anticipated according to key ages and stages until a child reaches 3.5 years of age.
 Data relating to the activities of the Maternal and Child Health Service are collated on a financial year basis by the Department of Education and Training.

-The rate of participation for children eligible for an assessment at 3.5 years was 67.8 per cent in Whitehorse, slightly higher than the Victorian State average of 66.1 per cent (Department of Health and Human Services, 2015 Whitehorse Community Profile).
+The rate of participation for children eligible for an assessment at 3.5 years was 35 per cent in Whitehorse, almost half the Victorian State average of 62.9 per cent (VCAMS Portal, 2017).

-Whitehorse also recorded higher than the average Victorian rates of fully breastfed children at three months (59.3 per cent compared to 51.8 per cent) and fully immunised children at 24-27 months (93.2 per cent compared to 90.5 per cent).
+Whitehorse recorded higher than the average Victorian rates of fully breastfed children at three months (60.0 per cent compared to 51.8 per cent) and similar rates of fully immunised children at 24-27 months (89.4 per cent compared to 89.6 per cent) (VCAMS Portal, 2014/15).

-Similarly, Whitehorse recorded lower rates of speech or language problems at school entry (12.7 per cent) in comparison to the Victorian State average (14.2 per cent).
+In 2018 the kindergarten participation rate in Whitehorse was 89.3 per cent compared to the State average of 92.1 per cent.
+Similarly, Whitehorse recorded marginally lower rates of speech or language problems at school entry (14.0 per cent) in comparison to the Victorian State average (14.7 per cent).